Tutor: Vanessa Kimbell

-- We will be baking sourdough bread that will beassimilated by the body more slowly, which has been shown to help to control blood sugar levels.
+- Demonstrating baking sourdough bread that will be assimilated by the body more slowly, which has been shown to help to control blood sugar levels.

-- Students will be able to understanding why it is that sourdough is uniquely easy to digestand for whom this is relevant.
+- Attendees will be able to understand why it is that sourdough is uniquely easy to digest and for whom this is relevant.

-- Examine the mechanisms of how long slow fermented bread are more nutritious.
+- We will examine the mechanisms of how long slow fermented bread is more nutritious.

 - An in depth discussion of how various flour differs from others and how they can affect digestibility

-- The nutritional benefits of baking using organicand heritage flour
+- The nutritional benefits of the long slow fermentation of wholegrain using organic and heritage flour

 - We will enjoy sampling a range of lower gluten flours heritage flours including sourdough bread made with Neolithic and medieval flour